ThoughtWorks-SEA/developer-training/docs/frontend/react-router.md

 ### Query params

-Query params are helpful when it comes to filter down items from a list.
+Query params can be used to filter items from a list.

 src/containers/Food.js